 In this blog post, I will:

-- Discuss some of the benefits of drinking celery juice in the morning on an empty stomach
+- Discuss some of the benefits of celery juice on empty stomach.

 - Plus, provide a recipe for making celery juice!